FAQ’s for Child and Adolescent Anxiety Counseling in Clayton, Missouri.

 I require 48 hours’ notice for cancellation, even if you or your child is home sick.
 If you’re unable to come into the office, we can do a phone session or a video session (phone sessions usually aren’t reimbursable by insurance, but video sessions may be).
 If you start to feel sick more than 48 hours before our appointment, let me know and I’m happy to take you off the schedule!
 It’s a lot easier for me to fit in another client who needs to meet when you give me enough advanced notice.

 If I’m sick or if I cancel, you won’t be expected to pay for that missed session.

 What about if the weather is bad?

 Even with bad weather, I do require a 48 hour cancellation to make sure we maintain good clinical progress.
 We can always meet over the phone or do a video session instead.
-If I cancel due to weather, you won’t pay for the scheduled session.
-That being said, if we both have internet access, I expect to be able to meet for at least a brief chat over the computer or over the phone during your scheduled time.
+If I cancel an appointment for any reason, you won’t pay for the scheduled session.
+If we both have internet access we can do a video session, and if not, we’ll talk over the phone for our scheduled session time.

 Do you provide play therapy?